 - Prepare a mold assessment/remediation plan that is specific to each project

 - Specify the rooms and areas where the remediation is to be conducted and the estimated quantities of building materials to be removed.

-- Mold assessment and report must be provided to the client before any work commences
+- Mold assessment and report must be provided to the client by the Assessor before any work commences

-Mold Remediatiors are now required to do the following
+Mold Remediators are now required to do the following:

 - Prepare work plan specific to each project based on assessor’s protocol